All Episodes

 I think there's some retribution.

-So, incidentally, the FBI and Pennsylvania State Police did hold a press conference on the day of the attempted assassination.
+So incidentally, the FBI and Pennsylvania State Police did hold a press conference on the day of the attempted assassination.

-I was saying there's no press conferences.
+Alex is saying there's no press conference.

 jordan holmes